sudraj2002/GenDeg/GenDeg/README.md

 ## Training

-To train GenDeg on your own data:
+To train GenDeg:

 ```bash
 bash train.sh --replace_dir <path_to_GenIRData>
 ```

-Make sure the paths in `train_csv.json` and `seeds.json` are properly set.
+You can also train GenDeg on your own data by making the appropriate paths in `train_csv.json` and `seeds.json`.

 ---